Legal Professionals Standing By 24/7

 • Injuries caused by vibrating tools Mechanical injuries.

-Another common construction injury is the back injury.
+Another common construction injury is a back injury.
 This type of injury can be sustained when a worker must lift or move heavy objects.
 In addition, it can even be sustained from the repetitive movements that a worker may do on the job.

 Other common injuries include the following: